rkumar/cetus/README.md

 ## Requirements ##

-Requires ruby 1.9.3, and uses zsh for globbing.
+Requires ruby 1.9.3 or higher, and uses zsh for globbing.
 Uses $EDITOR and $MANPAGER or $PAGER.

 Optionally uses ack, locate, find for options with that name.
 You may replace ack with ag or other.